Eartha Kitt: 1980s

 In 1984, Kitt returned to the music charts with a disco song titled "Where Is My Man", the first certified gold record of her career.
 "Where Is My Man" reached the Top 40 on the UK Singles Chart, where it peaked at No. 36; the song became a standard in discos and dance clubs of the time and made the Top 10 on the US Billboard dance chart, where it reached No. 7.
 The single was followed by the album I Love Men on the Record Shack label.
 Kitt found new audiences in nightclubs across the UK and the United States, including a whole new generation of gay male fans, and she responded by frequently giving benefit performances in support of HIV/AIDS organizations.
-Her 1989 follow-up hit "Cha-Cha Heels" (featuring Bronski Beat), which was originally intended to be recorded by Divine, received a positive response from UK dance clubs, reaching No. 32 in the charts in that country.
+Kitt's 1989 follow-up hit "Cha-Cha Heels" (featuring Bronski Beat), which was originally intended to be recorded by Divine, received a positive response from UK dance clubs, reaching No. 32 in the charts in that country.
 In 1988, Kitt replaced Dolores Gray in the West End production of Stephen Sondheim's Follies as Carlotta, receiving standing ovations every night for her rendition of "I'm Still Here" at the beginning of act 2.
-She went on to perform her own one-woman show at The Shaftesbury Theatre to sold-out houses for three weeks in early 1989 after Follies.
+Kitt went on to perform her own one-woman show at the Shaftesbury Theatre to sold-out houses for three weeks in early 1989 after Follies.

 1990s

-Kitt appeared with Jimmy James and George Burns at a fundraiser in 1990 produced by Scott Sherman, agent from the Atlantic Entertainment Group.
+Kitt appeared with Jimmy James and George Burns at a fundraiser in 1990 produced by Scott Sherman, an agent from the Atlantic Entertainment Group.
 It was arranged that James would impersonate Kitt and then Kitt would walk out to take the microphone.
 This was met with a standing ovation.
 In 1991, Kitt returned to the screen in Ernest Scared Stupid as Old Lady Hackmore.
 In 1992, she had a supporting role as Lady Eloise in Boomerang.
 In 1995, Kitt appeared as herself in an episode of The Nanny, where she performed a song in French and flirted with Maxwell Sheffield (Charles Shaughnessy).
-In November 1996, she appeared in an episode of Celebrity Jeopardy!.
+In November 1996, Kitt appeared in an episode of Celebrity Jeopardy!.
 She also did a series of commercials for Old Navy.
+In 1996, she had a supporting role as Agatha K. Plummer in Harriet the Spy.